Athenais (great-granddaughter of Herodes Atticus)

 Athenais (Αθηναΐς) was a Roman noblewoman of Greek Athenian and Italian Roman descent.
 Athenais lived between the second half of the 2nd century and first half of the 3rd century in the Roman Empire.

-Athenais was the daughter of the Athenian Aristocrat Lucius Vibullius Hipparchus and his unnamed wife.
+Athenais was the daughter of the Athenian Aristocrat Lucius Vibullius Hipparchus and his wife, whose name is unknown.
 Her paternal half uncle was Lucius Vibullius Claudius Herodes.
 Her paternal grandparents was the Aristocrat Lucius Vibullius Rufus and noblewoman Athenais.
 Athenais was named in honor of her late paternal grandmother.
 Her paternal grandparents were paternal second cousins.
 Through her paternal grandmother, Athenais was a great granddaughter of the Sophist Herodes Atticus and Roman aristocratic noblewoman Aspasia Annia Regilla and through her paternal grandfather she was a great granddaughter of Publius Aelius Vibullius Rufus who served as an Archon of Athens in 143–144.
 Herodes Atticus and Publius Aelius Vibullius Rufus were first cousins.
 Through Aspasia Annia Regilla, Athenais was a relative to the family of the Roman Emperor Marcus Aurelius and Roman Empress Faustina the Younger.

 Athenais was born and raised in Athens.
 She is only known from honorific inscriptions dedicated to her in Greece.
 There was a statue dedicated to her at Olympia, Greece and the headless statue of her is on display at the Archaeological Museum of Olympia.